bilias/rqwatch/ROADMAP.md

 # Roadmap

 ## In progress
-- Clean up database
+-

 ## Features bellow are in todo list.
--
+- Replace use search.
+Check for FIND_IN_SET / CONCAT LIKE speed
+- Clean up database CLI tool

 ## Features bellow might be implemented